 Oklahoma 72-Hour Waiting Period Bill (HB 1409)

-This law was last updated on Mar 15, 2017
+This law was last updated on Dec 11, 2018

-In addition, the bill would require any facility with a website to include a link to the Board’s website that provides the informed consent materials under the Woman’s Right to Know Act.
+In addition, the bill requires any facility with a website to include a link to the Board’s website that provides the informed consent materials under the Woman’s Right to Know Act.
 The link must read: “The State Board of Medical Licensure and Supervision maintains a website containing information about the development of the unborn child, as well as video of ultrasound images of the unborn child at various stages of development.
 The Board’s website can be reached by clicking here.”

 5/5/15 – Signed into law by Gov. Mary Fallin.